Entanglement on Two Bloch Spheres: Exploring Two-Qubit Stabilizer Group Structure: Rotations, Applications and Insights.

-In \cite{SFMA2024} it has been shown how having graphical representation of states and unitaries helps to understand quantum gates, for example CNOT.
-Here we would like to briefly discuss another advantage that requires understanding only of local rotations.
+It can be shown how having graphical representation of states and unitaries helps to understand quantum gates, for example CNOT \cite{SFMA2024}.
+Here we would like to discuss another advantage that requires understanding only of local rotations.
 Let us look at the Figure \ref{fig:Psi-}.
 Let's say we are interested in exploring the symmetry of the state $\ket{\Psi^-}$.
 We want to find some other maximally entangled state that is related to $\ket{\Psi^-}$ in an interesting way.
-One such state might be the following state: the coordinate axes of the second BS representation are cyclically permuted (see Figure \ref{fig:rotPsi-}).
+One such state might be the following state: the coordinate axes of the second BS are cyclically permuted (see Figure \ref{fig:rotPsi-}).

 From the visual representation we infer that this state is related to $\ket{\Psi^-}$ by $\theta = 2\pi/3$ rotation of the second BS in the plane perpendicular to the axis $z_2 + x_2 + y_2$.
 The stabilizer group of the state can also be inferred from the representation: $\{I \otimes I; -Z \otimes Y; -Y \otimes X; -X \otimes Z \}$.
 Guided by equation \ref{eq:rho-group-sum} we can sum the group members to obtain density matrix (eq. \ref{eq:sum}).